IsaacSchemm/Crowmask/README.md

       [Letterbook](https://github.com/Letterbook/Letterbook).
     * **Remote**: Talks to other ActivityPub servers.
     * **FeedBuilder**: Implements RSS and Atom feeds.
-    * **RemoteInboxLocator**: Collects inbox URLs for the admin actor, followers, and other known servers.
+    * **RemoteInboxLocator**: Collects inbox URLs for the admin actors, followers, and other known servers.
     * **SubmissionCache**: Retrieves and updates submissions in Crowmask's database.
     * **UserCache**: Retrieves and updates the user profile in Crowmask's database.
 * **Crowmask** (C#): The main Azure Functions project, responsible for